Studioverse vs Influee (2026 comparison)

 - Variant volume.
 The variant-per-concept ratio on Influee is around 1, because each variant requires another brief or another creator.
 Studioverse is 10 to 50 variants per concept in one session.

 - SKU-scale listing video.
 Catalog coverage at $200 a video is a non-starter.
-Catalog coverage at $3 a video is a budget item.
+At $80 a video it becomes a budget line you can actually defend.

 - Multilingual rollouts.
 Voice swap to 20+ languages from one source.
 Influee charges per locale.